 Your Ultimate Baby Registry Checklist

 With a baby on the way, you may feel like there are a thousand to-dos.
 But one of the most important?
 Putting together your baby registry.
 Friends and family members will be eager to pick out presents for you and baby, so you may as well direct them to a list of items you actually want and need (and trust us, you’re going to need a fair amount).
-But with so many baby essentials to pick out, it’s hard to know where to begin.
-Which is why we’ve compiled the ultimate baby registry checklist, so you don’t forget a thing.
+But with so many baby essentials to pick out, it’s hard to know where to begin and exactly what to register for baby.
+That’s why we’ve compiled the ultimate baby registry checklist, so you don’t forget a thing.

 A baby registry is a list of baby products from a retail store that you’d like to stock up on in preparation for baby’s arrival.
 Anything you’d like can be included on your baby registry checklist, from smaller items like onesies and thermometers to big-ticket items like cribs and strollers.
-Just like a wedding registry, you can then share your baby registry with family, friends and baby shower guests eager to present gifts to the parents-to-be.
+Just like a wedding registry, you can then share your baby registry with family, friends and baby shower guests eager to buy gifts.
 It’s up to you how many stores you create registries with—or you can opt for a universal baby registry that pulls products from various stories into one master list.

-While you can create a baby registry at any time, most moms-to-be start going through their baby registry checklist when they’re about 12 weeks along.
-That may seem early, but building a baby registry can take some work—infant care tends to call for a fair amount of stuff.
+While you can create a baby registry at any time, most parents-to-be start going through their baby registry checklist when they’re about 12 weeks into the pregnancy.
+That may seem early, but building a baby registry can take some work—and infant care tends to call for a fair amount of stuff.

 When it comes time to build your baby registry, you’ll have plenty of options available to you: Tons of stores offer registry set-up.
 But depending on your style, price range and the type of registry perks you’re after, some choices are better than others.
 Here are some of the best places to register for baby:

-The beauty of an Amazon baby registry is that it’s universal, meaning you can pick and choose items from any retailer, giving you endless product options.
+The beauty of an Amazon baby registry is that it’s universal, meaning you can pick and choose must-have baby registry items from any retailer, giving you endless product options.
 And if you have Amazon Prime, you can have it all in two days—with additional discounts to boot.

 PB Kids has mastered the art of creating sweet nursery decor with sophisticated touches, like boho-inspired quilts, gilded mobiles and organic collections.
 There’s also personalization available for many of the items to add that extra-special touch.
 Plus, those buying for multiples get a special 10 percent discount.